confio/tgrade-docs/wiki/intro.md

 #### Anti Money Laundering (AML)

+Anti-money laundering (AML) refers to the regulations, procedures and laws whose purpose is to prevent criminals from disguising illegally obtained funds as legitimate income.
+Financial institutions like banks monitor transactions and report when there is suspicious activities.
+Typically AML is more broader level compared to KYC.

 ### C

 #### Central CounterParties (CCP)

+Central Clearing Counterparties refers to a financial institution which provides clearing and settlement services for buyers as seller position, for sellers as buyer position.

 #### Central Securities Depository (CSD)

+Central Securities Depository refers to a financial institute that holds financial instruments such as mutual funds, equities, bonds etc.

 #### Credit default swap

+Credit Default Swap is a way to short bonds.
+This refers to a credit derivative contract between two counterparties.
+The buyer makes periodic payments to the seller, and in return receives a payoff if an underlying financial instrument defaults.
+The purpose of Credit Default Swap is either hedge or speculation.

 ### E

 #### Escrow

+Escrow refers to a legal arrangement in which a third party temporarily holds money or property until a particular condition has been met.
+In the context of cryptocurrency too, escrow service refers to the mediation service that holds cryptocurrency between a buyer and a seller until a certain obligation fulfills.

 #### ESG(Environment, Social and Governance)